-While visiting the Florida Everglades, we noticed many people stopping along the road to look at what we thought were plants and birds.
-It amazed me how many bromeliads were clinging to the trees or phorophytes and I jumped out with my camera and followed the crowds to see the birds and bromeliads.
+While visiting the Florida Everglades, we noticed many people stopping along the road to look at plants and birds.
+It amazed me how many bromeliads (phorophytes) were clinging to the trees.
+I jumped out with my camera and followed the crowds to see the birds and bromeliads.

 I saw this beautiful heron and ran to snap some pictures.
 Then I looked down…..

 And saw this huge alligator, which was one of many floating around waiting for one of us tourists to fall in.
 Those were what the other tourists were looking at.
 Yikes!